djndl1/CSNotes/corejava1.md

 ## Array

 `type[] var` declaration is preferred.
-Allelements are initialized after creating an array.
+All elements are initialized after creating an array.
 It is esssentially the same as a pointer to an array allocated on the heap.
 In Java, the `[]` operator is predefined to perform _bounds checking_.

 Java has a foreach loop